Meltwater transport and mixing layer growth near the ice--ocean interface: Results

 \subsection{Comments on mixing lengths}

-At high $R_\rho$, the physics involves an interplay between turbulent and diffusive flows, making the interpretation of mixing lengths strongly dependent on their definition.
-The mixing length $L(t)$ used in the previous section tracks the turbulent front, and is hence unaffected by the the fresh boundary layer.
-This length is measured by thresholding both temperature and salinity concentration at a very small value $\sim 10^{-12}$.
+At high $R_\rho$, the physics involves an interplay between turbulent and diffusive flows, making the interpretation of mixing lengths strongly dependent on their practical evaluation.
+The mixing length $L(t)$ used in the previous section tracks the turbulent front, and is hence unaffected by the fresh boundary layer.
 It emphasises the role of thermally-induced convection and is largely independent of $Le$ and double-diffusive effects within the bulk.

-Among various options, the temperature and salinity mixing layers could be defined from different threshold values, as illustrated in Fig.~\ref{fig:ml_theta_sigma}.
+Among various options, the temperature and salinity mixing layers could be defined from different threshold values \sii on the scalar fields themselves, \os as illustrated in Fig.~\ref{fig:ml_theta_sigma}.
 We observe that the temperature mixing layer exhibits the universal super-diffusive growth $Ct^{1.33}$ prescribed by Eq.~\eqref{eq:ml43} regardless of the selected threshold.
-In contrast, the salinity mixing layer exhibits a strong dependence on the chosen threshold.
+In contrast, the \so solutal \os mixing layer exhibits a strong dependence on the chosen threshold.
 For small thresholds, the definition captures the turbulent front, and the growth remains as $Ct^{1.33}$.
 Increasing the threshold, the mixing length captures the near-interfacial dynamics, driven by the fresh, stably stratified meltwater layer.
-In this case, the salinity mixing length grows diffusively as $L_\sigma \sim D_\sigma t^{1/2}$, with a prefactor $D_\sigma$ that depends on the threshold value.
+In this case, the solutal mixing length grows diffusively as $L_\sigma \sim D_\sigma t^{1/2}$, with a prefactor $D_\sigma$ that depends on the threshold value.

 These results highlight the sensitivity of mixing diagnostics to their precise definition.
 Here, different thresholds probe distinct physical processes, from turbulent transport in the bulk to diffusion-dominated dynamics near the interface.
-This sensitivity suggests potential caveats in more complex oceanographic settings, where mixed-layer depths are commonly defined using threshold-based criteria \citep{de2024mixed,allende2023ability}.
+This sensitivity suggests potential caveats in more complex oceanographic settings, where mixed-layer depths are commonly defined using \sii scalar \os threshold-based criteria \citep{de2024mixed,allende2023ability}.